gdejohn/procrastination/README.md

 ## Sequences vs. Streams

 `Sequence` offers an alternative to the [`Stream`][6] API introduced in Java 8.
-Unlike streams, sequences can be traversed any number of times; the trade-off is that sequences derived from one-shot sources (e.g., iterators, streams) *must* be memoized.
-It's also far easier to define new functionality for sequences.
+Unlike streams, sequences can be traversed any number of times (although this does mean that sequences derived from one-shot sources like iterators *must* be memoized).
+It's also much easier to define new functionality for sequences.
 One of the biggest goals of the Stream API was parallel processing, which is why streams were designed around spliterators.
-Processing a given stream in a way that isn't covered by the API means working directly with its spliterator, and creating a new stream in a way that isn't covered by the API means implementing it in terms of a spliterator.
+Processing a given stream in a way that isn't covered by the API means working directly with its spliterator, and creating a new stream in a way that isn't covered by the API means implementing a spliterator.
 Consider the instance method [`Sequence.scanLeft(Object,BiFunction)`][9], which returns the lazy sequence of intermediate results of a left fold.
-Defining this for streams looks like this:
+Here's a basic implementation for streams:

 ```java
 import java.util.Spliterator;